 Civil Courts Focus on Your Recovery

-The goal of a lawsuit in civil court is recovery for the victim.
+The goal of a lawsuit in civil court is recovery for the victim—rebalancing the scales in favor of a wronged individual.
 Victims may pursue a civil suit to help them recover damages related to the sexual assault.

 Our Team May Be Able to Help You File a Civil Case for Recovery